 National Disaster Preparedness Training Center

-Dr. Karl Kim is the executive director of the National Disaster Preparedness Training Center (NDPTC) and a professor in the University of Hawai‘i at Mānoa Department of Urban and Regional Planning in the College of Social Sciences.
-Kim received more than $48 million in federal, state, and international research grants on transportation, traffic safety, GIS, environmental management, disaster management and humanitarian assistance.
-Kim received his undergraduate education from Brown University and graduate education including Ph.D. in Urban Studies and Planning from the Massachusetts Institute of Technology.
+Dr. Kim is the executive director of the National Disaster Preparedness Training Center (NDPTC) and a professor in the University of Hawai‘i at Mānoa Department of Urban and Regional Planning in the College of Social Sciences.
+Dr. Kim received more than $48 million in federal, state, and international research grants on transportation, traffic safety, GIS, environmental management, disaster management and humanitarian assistance.
+Dr. Kim received his undergraduate education from Brown University and graduate education including Ph.D. in Urban Studies and Planning from the Massachusetts Institute of Technology.

 Dr. David Lassner